ARAVINDAN20/NULLCLASS_INTERN_PROJECT__1/README.md

 Before running the GUI application, ensure you have trained the model to generate `pets_detection.keras`.

 Open and run `animal_emotion-detection.ipynb` notebook to train the model and save `pets_detection.keras`.
+Train this model with this data set link https://www.kaggle.com/datasets/anshtanwar/pets-facial-expression-dataset use kaggle notebook to train

 ### Directory Structure